Site map

 What is a valuation?

-It also shows us the level of contributions that need to be paid to fund benefits in the future, or whether benefits might need to change in order to keep the contributions from members and employers at the current level.
+It also indicates the level of contributions that need to be paid to fund the current level of benefits in the future, or whether stakeholders might need to change the benefits offered to members going forward to keep the contributions from members and employers at the current level.

-We usually carry out a full valuation every three years, but we can do it sooner if we need to respond to changing circumstances.
-And in other years, we carry out a smaller assessment (called an interim assessment).
+By law, we must carry out a full valuation at least every three years, but we may have to do it sooner if we need to respond to changing circumstances.
+In years when we don’t hold a full valuation, we carry out a smaller assessment (called an interim assessment).

-Our scheme actuary helps us complete the valuation, and then reports to the board.
-After that, we give the valuation report to The Pensions Regulator.
+Our scheme actuary advises us on certain aspects of the valuation and then reports to the board.
+After that, we must submit the outcome of the valuation to The Pensions Regulator, who regulates our compliance with the requirements and deadlines set out in law.

 Our latest valuation reports